ALL

 Physical activity is any activity that gets you moving.
 Common types include:

-A complete physical activity program still needs to include muscle strength, aerobic fitness (how long you can do something), and flexibility (how well you bend, twist, or move).
-You can add these when you need groceries by:
+A complete physical activity program still needs to include parts that support your muscle strength, aerobic fitness (how long you can do something), and flexibility (how well you bend, twist, or move).

 • walking to the store

-• carrying the groceries home in a backpack or a couple of bags
+• carrying your groceries home in a backpack or a couple of bags

-• putting food cans in the very back of the cupboard and alternate between using your left and right hands
+• putting food cans in the very back of the cupboard, alternating between using your left and right hands

-• be active for shorter times all through the day (such as going for a walk for 10 to 15 minutes a few times a day, always carry bags of groceries instead of using a cart)
+• Be active for shorter times all through the day, such as going for a walk for 10 to 15 minutes a few times a day instead of going for 1 long walk.

-• start a walking group at work during lunch or at home with your neighbours to make being active more fun and interesting
+• Start a walking group at work during lunch or at home with your neighbours to make being active more social, fun, and interesting.

-• do activities like bowling or swimming instead of going out for dinner with your family
+• Do activities like bowling or swimming as a family instead of going to a movie.